-Sony Project Q: price, release date and specs for the PS5 handheld
+PlayStation Portal: price, release date and specs for the PS5 handheld

-Because Project Q doesn’t handle games natively and relies on Sony’s Remote Play feature, it doesn’t have to be as robust or pricey as something like the Steam Deck or Asus ROG Ally.
+Because the PlayStation Portal remote player doesn’t play games natively and relies on Sony’s Remote Play feature, it doesn’t have to be as robust or pricey as something like the Steam Deck or Asus ROG Ally.
 It’s more akin to the Razer Edge without the ability to work over a 5G connection.
-That’s good news for undercutting the competition, but bad news for anyone who wants to play PS5 games on the go outside of reliable Wi-Fi.
+That’s good news for undercutting the competition, but bad news for anyone who wants to play PS5 games on the go outside of a reliable WiFi connection.

-There are still a lot of unknowns when it comes to the Project Q specs.
-But we know it will have an 8-inch LCD HD screen, run at 60fps (frames per second), and have all of the buttons and features of the PS5 DualSense wireless controller.
-You’ll be able to stream compatible games from your PS5 console using Remote Play over Wi-Fi.
+There are still a lot of unknowns when it comes to the PlayStation Portal specs.
+But we know it has an 8-inch LCD HD touchscreen, can stream games at up to 60fps (frames per second) and 1080p resolution, and has all of the buttons and features of the PS5 DualSense wireless controller.
+You’ll be able to stream compatible games from your PS5 console using Remote Play over WiFi.

 📺 Display: 8-inch HD LCD screen

 🎧 Audio: 3.5mm audio output/input

 📶 Connections: PS5 and WiFi for Remote Play required

 There’s a lot we don’t know about the PS5 handheld, including the chipset behind this handheld and the PlayStation Portal battery life.
 All of this matters and so do the WiFi specs that were only briefly touched on by President and CEO of Sony Interactive Entertainment Jim Ryan.